Keyboard shortcuts

 1. Founder/Operator pipeline automation.

-• Why this fits evidence: Polymarket/Kalshi show directional evidence of direct operator outreach and reply loops in launch periods (query artifacts + early-team comments).
+• Why this fits evidence: Polymarket/Kalshi show directional evidence of direct operator outreach and reply loops in launch periods (query artifacts + early-team comments); do not treat Polymarket artifacts alone as sufficient due partial month-one permalink recovery.

 • What to automate: contact stages, follow-up timers, owner assignment, and conversion notes.
 References: E32 E58 E59 E60